mavikcodes/Terraform_Infra_SpringApp/README.md

 # 🏗️ Terraform Infrastructure — Spring Boot Application on AWS

-> **Production-grade Infrastructure as Code** for deploying a highly available, scalable Spring Boot application on AWS.
-Built with advanced Terraform patterns — custom modules, dynamic parameterization, multi-tier networking, and remote state management.
+> **Infrastructure as Code (IaC)** solution to provision and deploy a Spring Boot (PetClinic) application on AWS using Terraform — fully automated, parameterized, and production-ready.

 ---